danii-nebot/graphbooks/README.md

 ## graphbooks

-This is intended to be a personal learning project to (re)learn Angular and get acquainted with es6 syntax and web components.
+This is at its core a personal learning project to (re)learn Angular 1.x and get acquainted with the new and fancy [ES6 syntax](https://github.com/lukehoban/es6features).
+As such, some technological decisions have been made attending to indefensible criteria such as "ooh I really want to play with this new tech X".

 ### the app: